svdrecbd/NEMESIS/README.md

 - **Tabbed navigation:** run/data tabs sit on a left-aligned bar with hover-only close buttons, rename-on-double-click, and Cmd/Ctrl+W / Cmd/Ctrl+Opt+Arrow shortcuts.
 - **Photo‑booth flow:** connect serial (pick from the dropdown), open camera → adjust focus/POV → optionally **Flash Hardware Config** if you just want to exercise the hardware → press **Start Run** when you’re ready to log.
 Recording is independent from the run.
 - **Timing calibration:** after each periodic run the app compares host vs. controller timing and stores a per-port calibration in `~/.nemesis/calibration.json`; future runs automatically apply the correction so 24 h “ultra” sessions stay aligned with wall-clock time.
+- **Replicant mode:** load any archived `taps.csv` to preview grey dashes in the raster, then replay the taps one-for-one with automatic run shutdown when the script ends.
 - **Sanity check:** if you start a run without recording, you'll be prompted to confirm.
 - **Pro Mode:** keyboard-first interaction (toggle in UI).
 When ON, some chrome hides for density and single-key controls are active: space=manual tap | r=rec on/off | s=run start/stop | e/d=enable/disable |